patrulek/modernRX/README.md

 To build this repository you should download the most recent Visual Studio version (at least 17.7) with C++ tools.

-Library requires support for AVX2 instructions.
+Library requires support for AVX2 and AES instructions.
 In a case of lacking support, exception will be thrown at runtime.

 ### Portability